ympaik87/rfu/README.md

 This will produce the following image.
 ![Result Image](doc/Result_a0519f2-sub_44_0_h.jpg)
-It composed of 4 images, and one data table.
+It is composed of 4 images, and one data table.
   * Original: the original image from camera with cropping area as a red rectangle
   * Gray: the 2D density plot from cropped image with sum of RGB
   * Labeled: the image of labeled objects after image processing the gray image
   * Processed Result: the result image with objects with well location
-  * Data table: table of RFU values, which are sum of RGB in corresponding to their well location
+  * Data table: table of RFU values, which are sum of RGB, corresponding to their well location

 **It will be more helpful to identify causes of issues if you are attaching these images as posting a new issue**